Hours & Pay Regulations

 An employee shall not take leave as provided under this act unless he or she has exhausted all accrued vacation leave, personal leave, compensatory leave or time, and any other leave that may be granted to the employee, with the exception of sick leave and disability leave.

-Effective 1st July, 2018, all employees employed by an employer of eighteen (18) or more employees in Rhode Island shall accrue a minimum of one hour of paid sick and safe leave time for every thirty-five (35) hours worked up to a maximum of twenty-four (24) hours during the calendar year of 2018, thirty-two (32) hours during calendar year 2019 and up to a maximum of forty (40) hours per year thereafter, unless the employer chooses to provide a higher annual limit in both accrual and use.
+Effective 1st July 2018, all employees employed by an employer of eighteen (18) or more employees in Rhode Island shall accrue a minimum of one hour of paid sick and safe leave time for every thirty-five (35) hours worked up to a maximum of twenty-four (24) hours during the calendar year of 2018, thirty-two (32) hours during the calendar year 2019 and up to a maximum of forty (40) hours per year thereafter, unless the employer chooses to provide a higher annual limit in both accrual and use.

 Paid sick and safe leave time as provided shall begin to accrue at the commencement of employment or pursuant to the law’s effective date, whichever is later.
 An employer may provide all paid sick and safe leave time that an employee is expected to accrue in a year at the beginning of the year.
-Paid sick and safe leave time shall be carried over to the following calendar year; however, an employee’s use of paid sick and safe leave time provided under this chapter in each calendar year shall not exceed twenty-four (24) hours during the calendar year 2018, and thirty-two (32) hours during calendar year 2019, and forty (40) hours per year thereafter.
+Paid sick and safe leave time shall be carried over to the following calendar year; however, an employee’s use of paid sick and safe leave time provided under this chapter in each calendar year shall not exceed twenty-four (24) hours during the calendar year 2018, and thirty-two (32) hours during the calendar year 2019, and forty (40) hours per year thereafter.

 Temporary employees shall be entitled to use accrued paid sick and safe leave time beginning on the one hundred eightieths (180) calendar day following commencement of their employment unless otherwise permitted by the employer.
 Seasonal employees shall be entitled to use accrued paid sick and safe leave time beginning on the one hundred fiftieths (150) calendar day following commencement of their employment unless otherwise permitted by the employer.
 Paid sick and safe leave time shall be provided to an employee by an employer for:

-- An employee’s mental or physical illness, injury, or health condition; an employee’s need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; an employee’s need for preventive medical care; or
+- An employee’s mental or physical illness, injury, or health condition; an employee’s need for medical diagnosis, care, or treatment of mental or physical illness, injury, or health condition; an employee’s need for preventive medical care; or

-- Care of a family member with a mental or physical illness, injury, or health condition; care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; care of a family member who needs preventive medical care; or
+- Care of a family member with a mental or physical illness, injury, or health condition; care of a family member who needs medical diagnosis, care, or treatment of mental or physical illness, injury, or health condition; care of a family member who needs preventive medical care; or

 - Closure of the employee’s place of business by order of a public official due to a public health emergency or an employee’s need to care for a child whose school or place of care has been closed by order of a public official due to a public health emergency, or care for oneself or a family member when it has been determined by the health authorities having jurisdiction or by a health care provider that the employee’s or family member’s presence in the community may jeopardize the health of others because of their exposure to a communicable disease, whether or not the employee or family member has actually contracted the communicable disease; or